Barcelona’s beach

 How to get to the beach?

-For the beaches of Nova Icària or Bogatell, it’s better to get off at the Ciutadella – Vila Olimpica metro stop (L4, yellow line).
-Nova Icària is then about a 10-minute walk and Bogatell about 15 minutes.
+To reach Nova Icària or Bogatell beaches, get off at the Ciutadella – Vila Olímpica metro station (L4, yellow line).
+Nova Icària is about a 10-minute walk, while Bogatell takes roughly 15 minutes.

-Mar Bella is slightly less accessible by metro.
-I recommend you take the metro to Poblenou (L4, yellow line) and from there walk for another 15 minutes.
+Mar Bella beach is slightly less accessible by metro.
+I recommend taking the metro to Poblenou (L4, yellow line) and walking the remaining 15 minutes.

-The red and green routes of the Hop on Hop off bus also make stops at the beach.
-The green line only runs in high season.
+Additionally, the red and green routes of the Hop-On Hop-Off bus service stop at the beach, with the green line operating only during the high season.

-• Escribà – For the ultimate holiday feeling, order a big pan of paella and a good glass of wine here.
-Eat it with a sea view!
-(Avenida Litoral 62, (Ciutadella-Vila Olimpica))
+Escribà – For the ultimate vacation vibe, order a large pan of paella and a good glass of wine here.
+Enjoy your meal with a stunning sea view!
+(Avenida Litoral 62)

-• Maka Maka – The Dutch owners know what we crave on a beach day: good burgers (for both meat-eaters and vegetarians), fresh juices and cold cocktails.
-(Passeig Joan de Borbó 76, (Barceloneta)
+Maka Maka – At Maka Maka they who know exactly what we crave on a beach day: great burgers (for both meat lovers and vegetarians), fresh juices, and cold cocktails.
+(Passeig Joan de Borbó 76)

 Beach vendors in Barcelona